AgoraVox: Editorial policy

-Also, generally (but not necessarily), the members of this committee are the editors 'historical', present on the platform almost since its launch.
+Generally (but not necessarily), the members of this committee are the editors 'historical', present on the platform almost since its launch.
 Articles can be changed in form or reproduced by the Foundation via AgoraVox's media partners, and their commercial exploitation is not excluded.
 Legal responsibility for an article is left to its author, who has the opportunity to withdraw it from immediate view by marking it with the comment "withdraw".
 The team who run the site believe that it benefits from a deep internal tendency in Western societies: "participation" of citizens, whose word would be censored by the mainstream media run by multinationals.

 Uncensored broadcast

 On 5 February 2007, during a television chat-show, French journalist Tristane Banon alleged that Dominique Strauss-Kahn had sexually assaulted her in 2002 during the course of an interview while she was researching Erreurs avouées:"It ended really badly.
 We ended up fighting.
 It finished really violently ...
 I said the word 'rape' to scare him but it didn't seem to scare him much ... " Strauss-Kahn's name was bleep censored when the television program was broadcast, and in the French media only AgoraVox subsequently repeated the allegations.